 Senator Amidala is marked for assassination and has already survived one attempt.
 You'd Expect: Anything but what she ends up doing.
 Seriously, anything.
 Instead: She doesn’t use a decoy, even though that plan alone has worked for her multiple times already.
 She stays in her designated room, which apparently every dog in the city knows about.
 She sleeps in a room with a huge window overseeing the city, that a small droid can cut through with a laser.
 She turns the surveillance cameras off, so that Anakin cannot peek on her sleeping, which even with his creepy behavior, seems a bit of a stretch, and it doesn't occur to her to simply make him promise not to.
 Additionally, what is R2-D2 doing?
 Droids don't need to sleep, and since Padmé trusts it enough to stay in her room, why can't R2 keep a lookout for suspicious activity?
-Also: Anakin takes Padmé to wide open spaces on Naboo, exposing her so much that a sniper would cream his pants at such an easy shot.
+Later on: Padmé secretly travels back to Naboo, where she lives in isolated areas of the planet with just a single rookie Jedi around, and hangs out in wide open spaces, exposing herself so much that assassins would cream their pants at such an easy target.
 Additionally: The suggested explanation that Padmé wanted to lure the assassins out by using herself as a bait is an example itself.
 The assassins have already demonstrated that they don't need to reveal themselves to make an attempt, and in that world of highly advanced weapons and droids it's unlikely they ever will, which is exactly what happens, and the plan only works because, as noted below, the assassins themselves are idiots.
 Regardless, Obi-Wan was placed in charge of Padmé's security and was strongly opposed to the idea of them seeking the assassins.
 You'd Expect: That since he couldn't be unaware of all the aforementioned idiocy, he would've promptly put an end to it and arranged accomodation for Padme that was actually secure.
 Instead: He just goes along with it.